Apollo725/webpack-airbnb-babel-eslint-prettier-boilerplate/README.md

 ### How to setup

-1. Run: `nvm install | nvm use`
-1. Run: `npm i` to install the dependencies
+1. Run: `npm install` to install the dependencies
-1. Run: `npm run start` to run start the application
+2. Run: `npm run start` to run start the application
-1. The browser shold automatically open your browser at `http://localhost:3000`
+3. The browser shold automatically open your browser at `http://localhost:3000`

 ### How to build